 The results were eye-opening.
 Napa was not yet very developed, but the wineries we visited were helpful and informative.
 I found many of the wines to be a bit strong for my (then) preferences, but settled on a few I liked at each place. in those days, there was no tasting fee; but it felt appropriate to at least buy one bottle from each winery we visited.
 The Cabernet Sauvignon from Louis Martini was interesting, although a bit strong for my tastes, the Mondavi Fume Blanc was good, and our favorite was the Sebastiani Green Hungarian (a popular semi-sweet white wine style at the time).
 Oh, those bottles cost $2-$4.

-We learned a little about the trends and struggles in Napa Valley; at the Mondavi Winery, we heard little of the challenges we read about that caused Robert Mondavi to leave his family’s winery in the mid-60s, but instead, heard of his vision for the potential of California wines.
+We learned quite a bit about the trends and struggles in Napa Valley.
+At the Mondavi Winery, we heard little about the challenges that caused Robert Mondavi to leave his family’s winery in the mid-60s.
+Instead, we heard of his vision for the potential of California wines.
 We learned of the movement away from jug wines (Hearty Burgundy and “Chablis”), and toward grape variety-specific wines and vineyard-designated bottlings.

 We learned about the planting, growing, harvesting and pressing the grapes.
 And it was more than the wines that we enjoyed: The people we spoke with, their passion for their wines, their friendliness, and the beauty of the peaceful agricultural communities of the two parallel valleys really impressed me.
 In fact, I toyed with the thought of buying land and setting up a vineyard.